SDA-SE/sda-dropwizard-commons/README.md

 The module [`sda-commons-server-prometheus-example`](./sda-commons-server-prometheus-example/README.md)
 presents a simple application that shows the three main types of metrics to use in a service.

-Status:
-- Ready to use for custom metrics
-- Ready to use in combination with [SDA Commons Consumer Token](#consumer-token) or when provided by [SDA Commons Server Starter](#starter) for built in request duration metrics

 ##### S3 Object Storage